A. P. Lutali

 Aifili Paulo Lauvao (December 24, 1919 – August 1, 2002), was twice governor of American Samoa (1985–1989, 1993–1997).
 The founder of the U.S territory's Democratic Party, he had a long career in the legislature and the judiciary in American Samoa.

 Governor Lutali was a preservationist who wanted to preserve large areas of the territory's nature.
 Lutali also worked to preserve American Samoa's ancient sites and historical buildings.
 He revitalized the Historic Preservation Office.
+In 1987, Governor Lutali initiated efforts to create a national park in American Sāmoa.
+After 18 months of preparatory work, he testified before the U.S. House Subcommittee on National Parks in Washington, D.C., leading to a unanimous House vote to establish the National Park of American Samoa.

+Lutali maintained a leading role in the American Samoa Democratic Party through the years.
+Lutali served as a sergeant in the First Samoan Battalion during World War II, helped establish Samoana High School, later became Speaker of the House of Representatives and President of the American Samoa Senate, served as American Samoa’s second delegate to Washington, D.C., and was the second elected Governor of American Samoa.

 Biography

 Education

 From 1951 to 1954, Lutali served as administrative supervisor for public schools.
 He was chairman of the Samoan Culture Curriculum Committee from 1952 to 1954, a member of the Board of Education from 1955 to 1958, and chairman of the first American Samoa Board of Higher Education, which established the American Samoa Community College, Mapusaga, in 1974.
 He was admitted to practice in the High Court of American Samoa in 1954 and was one of the founders of the American Samoa Bar Association in 1972.
 He was appointed a permanent judge of the high court in 1972, and later as chief judge of the Lands and Titles Division.